Xilinx/Vitis_Libraries/vision/docs/src/include/isp_24bit_api.rst

 The ISP 24bit Pipeline design is validated on zcu102 board at 150 MHz frequency.

-.. table:: Resource Utilization Summary for a 1920x1080 image
+.. table:: Table: Resource Utilization Summary for a 1920x1080 Image

     +----------------+---------------------+----------------+-------------+-----------+--------+------+
     | Operating Mode | Operating Frequency |              Utilization Estimate                        |